manolo/gwt-polymer-todo-list/docs/widgets-buildui.md

 ## Styling the app

 ### Styling with CssResource
-When using polymer elements you can use GWT [GSS](http://www.gwtproject.org/doc/latest/DevGuideGssVsCss.html) parser as usual, and add styles to widgets or elements using the `{}` operator.
+When using polymer widgets you can use GWT [GSS](http://www.gwtproject.org/doc/latest/DevGuideGssVsCss.html) parser as usual, and add styles to widgets or elements using the `{}` operator.

 -  Change color of toolbar, style the heading text and the content panel: